 You will need someone to drive you home and accompany you for the next 24 hours.

 After ACL Surgery

 You will have a brace in place that will secure and limit the activity of your leg until you are seen at your first post-operative visit the following week.
-Please keep the brace locked straight while you walk, but unlock the brace and work on gaining knee motion the rest of the time.
+Please use the brace as prescribed.

-You are weightbearing as tolerated by your pain and can use crutches until you feel comfortable weightbearing.
+Your weight-bearing status will be determined by your surgeon.
 You will also have a cold pack that is attached to a cooling unit which you may use according to your tolerance.

 Please be aware of the skin beneath the cooling pad and protect it with a thin cloth or towel to avoid burning or other skin irritation.

-No bathing, soaking or swimming until the incisions are completely healed (7-10 days).
+No bathing or soaking until the incisions are completely healed, usually 7-10 days.

 We will also give you recommendations regarding activity and limitations.
 Usually, we will check your progress once every month.